-Covers medical expenses, lost wages and other damages; also known as “no-fault” insurance
+Covers medical bills and related expenses, lost wages and other damages; also known as “no-fault” disability insurance

 - Full replacement costs

-If your RV is stolen or totaled you can get back what you paid for the RV, full value, not the depreciated value.
+If your RV is stolen or totaled you can get back what you paid for the RV from the insurance agency, full value, not the depreciated value.